khadans/SeenonsAssignment/README.md

 - `Seenons.WebApi` is responsible for all endpoints
 - `Seenons` is domain project that contains ports, use cases, models etc
-- `Seenons.Persistence` is responsible for storing data in the db
+- `Seenons.Persistence` is responsible for the interaction with the database
 - All above projects have their own test projects with unit/integration tests

 ## Getting started